What is this Telesales Agreement for?

-A telephone sales agreement in letter form setting out the terms upon which a company is to retain the services of a telesales representative acting as an independent contractor.
+It is a telephone sales agreement in letter form setting out the terms upon which a company is to retain the services of a telesales representative acting as an independent contractor.
+You need this document if you are an organisation looking to hire an independent telesales agent.

 This four page contract contains 12 clauses covering